bigbluebutton/bigbluebutton-html-plugin-sdk/tests/README.md

       *   **`LOCAL_CONTAINER_NAME` (Optional):** The name of the local Docker container running the BigBlueButton server.
 This is useful when testing against a locally hosted instance of BigBlueButton in a containerized environment.
           *   Example: `LOCAL_CONTAINER_NAME=bbb-local-container`

-3.  **Running sample:**
+3.  **Publish sample:**

       The plugin SDK sample tests work with the built plugin [hosted on a BBB Server](/README.md#hosting-the-plugin-on-a-bbb-server).
+      - if working on SDK development (e.g. adding `data-test` attribute for testing purposes), you need to publish it to both SDK and core: see [the Building the SDK steps](https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk?tab=readme-ov-file#developing-the-sdk).

-You need to build the sample and you can either manually copy the files into the correct directory inside the local container or just run
+      You need to build the sample:
       ```bash
-      npm run copy-sample-to-container  # when inside sample's folder (with tests implemented)
+      # inside sample's folder (with tests implemented)
-      ./tests/core/scripts/copy-sample-to-container.sh <SAMPLE_PLUGIN_NAME> <LOCAL_CONTAINER> # when in the root
+      npm ci
+      npm run build-bundle
       ```

+       and then you can either manually copy the built files (`/dist` folder) into the correct directory inside the local container (`/var/www/bigbluebutton-default/assets/plugins`) or just run:

+      ```bash
+      # when inside sample's folder
+      npm run copy-sample-to-container
+      ```
+      or
+      ```bash
+      # when in the root
+      ./tests/core/scripts/copy-sample-to-container.sh <SAMPLE_PLUGIN_NAME> <LOCAL_CONTAINER>
+      ```

+      _Note: The entire SDK build process must be repeated whenever changes are made to the SDK or the BBB core.
+After updating the sample, the newly built files also need to be republished—both scripts mentioned above handle this by removing the old files and copying in the new ones._

 ## Running Tests